krishangarg2020/Genotyper-Firmware/services/orchestrator/smoothie_board config/README.md

 * Config file with servo parameters [config.txt](https://github.com/TechnocultureResearch/Genotyper-Firmware/blob/dev/services/orchestrator/smothhie_board%20config/config.txt)

 # Playing Gcode Files
-1. From sd card
+1. From Serial Terminal
  * Enter `@play /sd/gcodefile.gcode` in terminal then press `enter`
+ * File must be stored in the sd card for above command to work.

+2. By Loading any file from system
-2. Click on `Load File` --> Click `print`, then it will start executing commands from that specific gcode file.
+ *  Click on `Load File` --> Click `print`, then it will start executing commands from that specific gcode file.
+ * File may be stored anywhere in the system or sd card.
 # How to Setup smoothieboard [Video](https://youtu.be/WFVUPwUXx9Q)
 ## System testing [video](https://youtu.be/HWVqq3cTOIQ)